Augusto11CB/English-Repository/Cambridge-Compact-Advanced/Chapter-1.md

 Being accepted by USP was a thrilling achievement for me.
 When I look back on how hard I worked to earn the opportunity to study in that university, it still gives me goosebumps to this day.

-2018 was a year very special for me because I got my first job as a software developer, I was hired by LG Eletronics as an intern.
+2017 was a year very special for me because I got my first job as a software developer, I was hired by LG Eletronics as an intern.
 Before that, I worked as a salesman.

-2019 (past)
+In 2018/2019, I received my first full-time job offer.
+The company that made the offer was the largest investment bank in Latim America, BTG Pactual.
+I was really impressed by the opportunity, the salary and the benefits.
+The position I was offered was an entry-level position as a software developer position to work on one of BTG's biggest projects, building its digital bank system.
+At the time I hadn't (~~haven't~~) yet graduated from the university, therefore I had to juggle (~~conciliante~~) my studies with my full-time job, which was really hard, because the remaining university disciplines were higly demanding as was (~~as well as~~) my job, which required a lot of overtime (~~several extra-hours~~) due to its complexity and aggressive deadlines (~~due-dates~~).
+I almost failed in some of the disciplines(~~got repproved in some disciplines(~~) I was enrolled in university, however I manage to score the bare minimum to be approved in the final exams.
+After a lot of hard-work and suffering (lol) I manage to graduate at the end of 2019, ranked 10th in my class.
+I was really relieved to graduate, because it was one of my greatest challenges so far in my life, also I was overjoyed to be able to graduate from USP without failing once in any discipline (~~without beeing reproved in any discipline once~~).

 2020 (past)